jwodder/dotplate/dotplate.md

       ignored
     - usable as a Python library

-- Come up with a better name for "src paths"

 - Other possible features:
     - Support running scripts to generate config to augment/take the place of the machine-specific config